-31 December 2022 31 December 2021 R'000 R'000 8.
-Borrowings (continued) MTN Zakhele Futhi Account Cession by MTN Zakhele Futhi in favour of the Jabisan 04 Preference Shareholders in terms of which MTN Zakhele Futhi cedes in security the MTN Zakhele Futhi Account Rights (and any other assets designated as Collateral) for its obligations under the First Ranking Guarantee.
-MTN Zakhele Futhi Reversionary Account Cession by MTN Zakhele Futhi in favour of the MTN Group Entities in terms of which MTN Zakhele Futhi cedes in security the MTN Zakhele Futhi Account Rights (and any other assets designated as Collateral) for its obligations in respect of certain Transaction Documents.
+8. 8.
+R'000 R'000 Borrowings (continued) MTN Zakhele Futhi Reversionary Account Cession by MTN Zakhele Futhi in favour of the MTN Group Entities in terms of which MTN Zakhele Futhi cedes in security the MTN Zakhele Futhi Account Rights (and any other assets designated as Collateral) for its obligations in respect of certain Transaction Documents.
 MTN Subordination and Undertaking Agreement entered into between the Jabisan 04 Preference Shareholders, Jabisan 04, MTN Zakhele Futhi, FirstRand Bank Limited, acting through its Rand Merchant Bank division (in its capacity as Preference Share Agent), MTN Group and MTN Holdings in terms of which the MTN Group Entities (i) subordinate their claims against MTN Zakhele Futhi in favour of Jabisan 04 and the holders of the Jabisan 04 preference shares and (ii) subordinate their claims against Jabisan 04 in favour of the Jabisan 04 Preference Shareholders; and MTN Holdings provides a limited recourse guarantee in favour of the Jabisan 04 Preference Shareholders.
 The MTN Group Shares (being 76 835 378 ordinary shares) are held at FirstRand Bank Limited, acting through its Rand Merchant Bank Custody and Trustee Services division (in its capacity as Security Custodian).
-9. Deferred tax liability Balance at the beginning of the year 999 260 Revaluation of derivative financial asset recorded in P&L 888 269 (308 010) 925 612 Revaluation of available-for-sale financial asset recorded in OCI (512 333) (37 343) Balance at end of the year 67 926 888 269 Deferred tax on the revaluation of the investment in equities and the derivative financial instrument are raised at the CGT rate of 21.6%.
-10 Advance from MTN Holdings Reconciliation of the advance from MTN Holdings Balance at the beginning of the year 91 028 15 266 Receipt of advance 2 867 72 133 Accrued interest at the effective interest rate 2 286 3 629 Repayment of the advance from MTN Holdings (96 181) Balance at the end of the year - 91 028
+9. Deferred tax liability Balance at the beginning of the year 67 926 888 269 Deferred tax asset limited to availability of deferred tax liability (67 926) (308 010) Revaluation of available-for-sale financial asset recorded in OCI - (512 333) Balance at end of the year - 67 926 Deferred Tax Net Balance Deferred Tax on Available for sale Financial Asset (282 999) (413 279) Deferred Tax on Derivative Financial Asset 559 415 345 353 - 276 416 (67 926) - Net Deferred Tax Asset/Liability Deferred tax on the revaluation of the investment in equities and the derivative financial instrument are raised at the CGT rate of 21.6%.
+A deferred tax asset of R276 million (2022: Nil) has not been recognised due to the uncertainty of future taxable income against which to utilise the deferred tax asset.
+Future taxable income is entirely dependent on a favourable MTN Group share price.
+Due to the unpredictability of the market the company has adopted a policy of not raising a deferred tax asset to which there is no predictable deferred tax liability against which to utilise it.
+10 Advance from MTN Holdings Reconciliation of the advance from MTN Holdings Balance at the beginning of the year Receipt of advance - 91 028 Accrued interest at the effective interest rate - 2 867 Repayment of the advance from MTN Holdings - 2 286 Balance at the end of the year - (96 181)